Aaron-Cunningham/Page-Rank-Algorithm/Optimization_steps.md

 Code optimization
 =================
 This part of my documentation is where I talk about the optimization steps I took to increase the speeds of the two methods used in my page rank algorithm.

 ## Imports
 As part of my optimization, I used a few different methods.
 The first method I used to directly increase the speed of my stochastic method was to directly import the ```random.choice``` module.
 I did this so the program didn't need to go searching through the large random module.
 This saved some seconds but not much.
 Rather like the ```random.choice``` module I also did the same for the networkx DiGraph module which stands for directed graph.
 Since I was using a DiGraph I just imported this directly to save computational time.
-This stopped the program searching though all of the networkx library and just directly accessed DiGraph.
+This stopped the program searching though the whole networkx library and just directly accessed DiGraph which is the specific graph I was using for this program.

-## Initilizing
-Another optimization I did was initializing current node at the start of my stochastic method.
-Although this didn't massively improve the speed of my algorithm it still showed some improvement.

 ## Fromkeys()
 The next step I took was for both distribution and stochastic methods.
-I used the fromkeys() method to set next_prob[node] = 0 for all nodes and hit_count[node] = 0 for all nodes.
+I used the fromkeys() method to set ```next_prob[node] = 0 for all nodes``` and ```hit_count[node] = 0 for all nodes```.
 Although this didn't save much time, it made the code shorter and in my opinion easier to read.
+This method creates a new dictionary and sets all nodes to equal 0.

 ## Using networkx methods
 The next step I took was for the stochastic method, I was originally using ```graObj[current_node]``` to access the out_edge of current_node